Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

     - Push DMCC version updates accurately by checking server Minecraft version compatibility
     - Customizable update notification channel
     - Check for updates can be disabled
+- Prompt when the user runs the JAR as an application instead of a Minecraft mod

 Languages currently available: